Areas of expertise

 Corporate fraud investigations; asset tracing; bribery and corruption investigations; criminal defence; Proceeds of Crime Act; regulatory investigations.

-David is the Head of the Fraud and Financial Crime practice at Smith & Williamson.
+David is the Head of Forensic Services at Smith & Williamson and leads the Fraud and Financial Crime practice.
 He has over 25 years’ experience as a forensic accountant and fraud investigator.
 He acts for both claimants and defendants in civil, criminal and regulatory matters involving allegations of fraud, bribery and corruption.

 David’s clients range from large multinational companies to high net worth individuals, together with leading litigation and criminal law practices.
 During his career, David has gained extensive experience in carrying out high-profile investigations across a range of sectors, including banking, technology, sport and leisure.
 These investigations have involved false accounting, procurement fraud, theft, allegations of impropriety, banking and treasury fraud, often in international locations including EMEA and the Americas.